trebaud/trebaud.github.io/content/posts/AI-xRisk.md

 ## Human cognitive biases

-If we believe the [vulnerable world hypothesis](https://onlinelibrary.wiley.com/doi/full/10.1111/1758-5899.12718) described by Nick Bostrom we will at some point encounter a technological black ball that will present an immediate and obvious existential threat to civilization.
+If we believe the [vulnerable world hypothesis](https://onlinelibrary.wiley.com/doi/full/10.1111/1758-5899.12718) described by Nick Bostrom we will at some point encounter a technological "black ball", that is to say a technology that will present an immediate and obvious existential threat to civilization.
 Humans are subject to a range of cognitive biases that make them bad at evaluating black swan events.
 Continuity or normalcy bias, ie. the belief that the short or medium term future won't be too different from the present, is strongly at play here.
 Moreover there is an ingrained [techno-optimism](https://a16z.com/the-techno-optimist-manifesto/) that implicitly rejects or downplays the vulnerability thesis.

 So should we worry then?
 Is AGI likely to arrive any time soon?
 And if it does, is there really a problem?